The best SEO keyword research tools make it simple and easy to identify important business keywords for your website and optimize for them.

 While other keyword finders may do it differently, Keyword Tool has a novel way of finding appropriate keywords, using the Google Autocomplete algorithm.
 This finds keywords popular for a specific market, and is also applied to other less broad search engines, such as Amazon and eBay.
 This software then presents data around each keyword, such as a single number to indicate the competitiveness of the search term.

-Which SEO keyword research tool is best for you?
+How to choose the best SEO keyword research tool for you?

 How we tested the best SEO keyword research tools